theperk08/theperk08/README.md

 - :computer: <b><i>I'm currently training at Wild Code School in order to become a data analyst.</i></b>

-- :thumbsup: I'm free to join your company as soon as possible as a junior data analyst.
+- :thumbsup: I'm free to join your company as soon as possible as a data analyst.

 - 📫 How to reach me: manuelmusy8@gmail.com